-Big Laurel Creek Swimming Spots in Western North Carolina
+Big Laurel Creek

 Find swimming holes & rope swings on Big Laurel Creek.
 Hike to secluded spots from Asheville.
 Safety tips & directions for this unofficial NC location.

-Location Details
+Location

-Tucked into the folds of the southern Appalachians in Western North Carolina, Big Laurel Creek is the kind of place that feels like a secret even after you've found it.
+Tucked into the folds of the southern Appalachians in Western North Carolina, Big Laurel Creek is the kind of place that feels like a discovery even after you've found it.
 Accessible via a gentle hike along an old roadbed — roughly 2.5 miles one way — this unofficial, undeveloped destination rewards those willing to put in a little effort with something genuinely rare: three distinct natural swimming holes, a rope swing, and the kind of quiet that reminds you the world is still mostly wild.
 No lifeguards, no concession stands, no crowds.
 Just cold mountain water tumbling through a lush Appalachian corridor of hemlock, laurel, and towering hardwoods.

 The trail hugs the creek through a forest that feels almost primeval.
 In summer, the canopy closes overhead in a cathedral arch of green, filtering the light into shifting patches of gold on the water's surface.
 The air smells of damp moss and creek stone.
 Rhododendron and mountain laurel crowd the banks, their waxy leaves brushing your shoulders in the narrower stretches.
 The hike itself carries a moderate rating — the grade is gentle enough for most fit hikers, but the terrain is uneven underfoot, so sturdy shoes are a must.
 Wildlife is present and unhurried here; you may spot salamanders in the shallows, or hear the call of a wood thrush echoing through the hollow.
 The area also carries a thread of local folklore — stories of the creek's healing properties have been passed down through generations in the mountain communities nearby, lending the place a quiet, almost reverent atmosphere.